Baegll/TheTatteredSpire/content/The Tattered Spire/Rules/Character Classes/Warlock/Warlock.md

 #### Level 3: Warlock Subclass
 You gain a [[Warlock subclass]] of your choice.
 A subclass is a specialization that grants you features at certain Warlock levels.
 For the rest of your career, you gain each of your subclass's features that are of your Warlock level or lower.
 #### Level 4: Ability Score Improvement
-You gain the [[Ability Score Improvement]] feat (see "[[Rules/Playing the Game/Character Creation/Feats]]") or another feat of your choice for which you qualify.
+You gain the [[Ability Score Improvement]] feat (see "[[Feats]]") or another feat of your choice for which you qualify.
 You gain this feature again at Warlock levels 8, 12, and 16.
 #### Level 9: Contact Patron
 In the past, you usually contacted your patron through intermediaries.
 Now you can communicate directly; you always have the *[[Contact Other Plane]]* spell prepared.
 With this feature, you can cast the spell without expending a spell slot to contact your patron, and you automatically succeed on the spell's saving throw.